songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   ***Explanation:*** [Introduction to Amazon SWF](https://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dg-intro-to-swf.html).
 An *activity worker* is a program that receives activity tasks, performs them, and provides results back.

-* Auto Scaling, new instance
+* Auto Scaling, launch new instances

   When Auto Scaling is launching a new instance based on condition, which of the below mentioned policies will it follow?